Introduction

 - Using Shade: If possible, mow shaded areas of your lawn first.
 Shaded grass is typically cooler and less stressed, making it easier to mow effectively.

-- Temperature Monitoring Devices: Invest in a soil thermometer to monitor the temperature of your lawn.
-This tool can help you determine the best times to mow, ensuring optimal conditions for your grass.
+- Temperature Monitoring Devices: Invest in a soil thermometer to monitor your lawn’s temperature.
+This tool can help determine the best times to mow, ensuring optimal conditions for your grass.

 How can you ensure the health and longevity of your new sod?